 - Do not vaccinate within 21 days of slaughter.

 - Observe aseptic precautions.

-- It is good vaccination practice when handling the vaccine to avoid contact with the eyes, hands and clothing.
+- It is good vaccination practice, when handling the vaccine, to avoid contact with the eyes, hands and clothing.

-DIRECTIONS FOR USE – USE ONLY AS DIRECTED
+DIRECTIONS FOR USE -USE ONLY AS DIRECTED

 - The spray apparatus should be free from sediments, corrosion and traces of disinfectants (preferably to be used for vaccination purposes only).

-Eye Drop Application
+- Eye Drop Administration

-- One drop should be applied from a height of a few centimeters onto 1 eye.
+- One drop should be applied from a height of a few centimetres onto 1 eye.
 As an eye drop application, the drop should be allowed to spread evenly across the surface of the eye.

 - Do not release the chicken until a swallowing motion is noticed.

 - Intervet Diluent Oculo-Nasal is commercially available in South Africa and should be used instead of physiological saline solution.